Rust Belt and Waterfalls, a mostly New York and Ohio 16 day loop, October 2021

 We ate at the Genessee Brew House, which was hopping on a Friday night, and has a charming gift shop and a great view of the downtown (waterfall) from the rooftop.
 Of course we tried the local Beef-on-Weck, which is roast beef on a kummelweck roll.

 (FYI another cool city with waterfalls in the center is Spokane, WA.)

 Cute Town Alert: check out Geneseo, where we enjoyed the Tap Room of Dublin Corners Farm Brewery.
 While sampling beer flights, we met several friendly locals who taught us how to pronounce some of the more challenging western New York place names and told us about this helpful website for further exploration of the Genesee Valley region.
 Geneseo itself is worth a walk around.

-Below left, Susan B. Anthony, Amelia Bloomer, Elizabeth Cady Stanton.
-Below right, Laura Cornelius Kellogg, Harriet Tubman, Martha Coffin Wright, and Sojourner Truth.
+Below, Susan B. Anthony, Amelia Bloomer, Elizabeth Cady Stanton.
+The second photo is the more recently added statues of Laura Cornelius Kellogg, Harriet Tubman, Martha Coffin Wright, and Sojourner Truth.

 We discussed these things and more with locals at a WT Brews brewpub along the river, with a pretty great sunset backdrop.
 I did brag about our state of Wisconsin being the first to ratify the 19th amendment (the women’s right to vote, 1919).